makarandnadendla/Autoencoder-CNN/README.md

 - opencv 4.2.0
 - seaborn 0.10.0

-You can install Anaconda from https://www.anaconda.com/distribution/, and then run the following commands:
+Anaconda can be installed from https://www.anaconda.com/distribution/, and then the following commands can be run from Anaconda Prompt:

 ```python
 conda install -c conda-forge python=3.7.6